Types of Programs

 Unaffiliated options consist of programs run by providers or other universities in the US and abroad with which Northwestern does not have a formal agreement.
 Northwestern may grant students permission to apply to unaffiliated options provided they have specialized academic needs that cannot be met by one of our many Northwestern-sponsored and affiliated programs and they identify a program that meets the academic, student services, and immersion standards of Northwestern-sponsored and affiliated programs.
 In some cases, our office and the Office of the Registrar will need to review transcripts first in order to determine whether or not Northwestern will accept credit in transfer from the transcripting institution.
 No financial assistance through Northwestern is available for students who participate in unaffiliated programs.

-The Study Abroad Office, Office of International Program Development, and Global Engagement Studies Institute all design and offer summer programs, most of which are open to Northwestern and non-Northwestern students as well as Northwestern students.
+The Study Abroad Office, Office of International Program Development, and Global Engagement Studies Institute all design and offer summer programs, some of which are open to non-Northwestern students as well as Northwestern students.
 Programs vary greatly, with some led by Northwestern faculty directors or instructors, and some offering community-based learning or internship opportunities.
 Northwestern financial aid may be used for participation on Northwstern Summer programs,